Exercise 2: Create a Page, Upload, and Validate

 <h1> tag) that

-states your full name.
+states your first name.
 This should be the very first line

 <body> section.
-It should say something like "John
+It should say something like "John's DM60 Home Page".

 3) Following this headline will be a sub-headline (in an